🚨 24/7 EMERGENCY SERVICE • Leaking Roof? Storm Damage? We Respond in Under 2 Hours • CALL NOW: (925) 722-4916

 HOA Architectural Review Board Meeting - Material Sample Review

-• Concrete or Clay Tile: Premium communities (Round Hill, Alamo Country Club Estates) typically require tile roofing, with specific profiles like S-tile or flat shake.
+• Concrete or Clay Tile: Premium communities (Round Hill, Alamo Country Club Estates) require tile with specific profiles (S-tile or flat shake).
+We maintain inventory in approved colors.

-Materials Typically Prohibited: Standard 3-tab composition shingles, rolled roofing, bright or reflective metal, unconventional colors (blue, green, purple), mismatched materials (unless matching existing neighborhood pattern).
+Materials Requiring Variance or Not Approved: Standard 3-tab composition shingles, rolled roofing, reflective metal finishes, unconventional colors (blue, green, purple), material mismatches with neighborhood patterns.

 HOA Type Approved Color Palette Prohibited Colors